|

 Elaeocarpus decipiens (Japanese Blueberry Tree) - A beautiful, broad-leaved evergreen large shrub or tree, typically growing 20 to 35 feet in height with an equal spread but may become larger with time as trees in nature are known to be nearly twice as tall.
 It has dense compact growth and nice branching structure with spring flushes of bronze growth that matures to a lush and shiny dark green elliptical leaves (size) Previous year's leaves also add color as they turn a nice orange color and linger for several months prior to dropping and then attractively littering ground.
 In summer, and nearly hidden within the canopy, appear the lightly fragrant small cream-colored flowers that hang downwards with delicate dissected fringed petals.
 The flowers are followed by the small oblong bluish purple colored fruits that give this plant its common name.
 Plant in full sun or partial shade in a decently well-drained soil and water regularly at least until well established.
 Though not a "drought tolerant" species, it does grow well enough, at least in cooler coastal gardens, when given only occasional irrigation but it noted as best with fairly regular irrigation such as it would get growing in a lawn.
 It has proven cold hardy at least into USDA Zone 8 locations and has grown well in the Pacific Northwest in Portland and Seattle as well as in Southern California so is quite adaptable.
 Japanese Blueberry is a low maintenance, small to medium sized garden, or street tree that has proven itself to adaptable to many climates and relatively pest free.
 It is also useful as a larger shrub and can be used for hedging and large scale privacy screen and windbreaks.
 It is most stunning when holding the bluish purple fruit against the bright red older leaves in summer, but this tree looks attractive year-round and attractive to bees, butterflies and birds.
 Some complain of the fruit drop while others note that it does not stain pavement.
 This plant first collected in 1853 by Charles Wright on the Ryukyu Islands (Loo-Choo Islands) in Japan.
 According to the Flora of China it also grows in evergreen forests from 1,300 to nearly 8,000 feet in elevation through much of China and in Vietnam.
 It is very similar to Elaeocarpus sylvestris and some sources consider E. decipiens to be a synonym of E. sylvestris but the Flora of China lists them as distinct species.
 In an excellent online article about this tree for Pacific Horticulture titled"Striving for Diversity: Japanese Blueberry Tree", author Dr. Matt Ritter (Cal Poly San Luis Obispo botany professor and tree book author) notes "It was initially introduced as E. decipiens, but that name is sometimes treated as a synonym of E. sylvestris; the nomenclature remains somewhat muddled."
 The name of the genus comes from the Greek words 'elaia' that was used to describe the olive and 'karpos' meaning "fruit" in reference to the oily olive shaped fruit.
 The specific epithet comes from the Greek word 'decipio' meaning "to catch" "entrap" or "take" though the reason for his name is not clear.
 Nursery friend, the late Morgan “Bill” Evans (landscape designer of Disneyland and other Disney parks), first introduced us to this plant and was instrumental in introducing Japanese Blueberry Ttree to West Coast horticulture as part of what he called the Shogon series of plants.

-This information about Elaeocarpus decipiens displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Elaeocarpus decipiens displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |